 Instructions

-- Place citrus slices in a shallow dish.
+- Make the compote (optional): Place citrus slices in a shallow dish.
 Gently toss with the zest, honey and orange blossom water.
 Set aside while you make the crepes or cover and refrigerate until ready to serve.
 (You can prepare the citrus compote the night before.)

-- Place all the ingredients for the crêpes into a blender and blend on high until fully incorporated.
+- Make the batter: Place all the ingredients for the crêpes into a blender and blend on high until fully incorporated.
 Let batter sit for a few minutes before cooking or cover and refrigerate.

-- Brush skillet or crepe pan with a little butter or coconut oil and heat over medium-low heat.
+- Make the crepes: Brush skillet or crepe pan with a little oil and heat over medium-low heat.
 Pour about ¼ cup of the crêpe batter into pan, turning and tilting the pan immediately to coat bottom evenly.
 Cook until crepe appears set on top (about 1 - 2 minutes).
 Run a spatula around edge of crepe to loosen and lift a corner to check if the bottom is firm and golden in spots as well.

-- Serve immediately topped with the citrus compote and an extra drizzle of honey if desired.
+- Serve: Serve immediately topped with the citrus compote and an extra drizzle of honey if desired or store between sheets of parchment in an airtight container in the fridge until needed.

 Notes